stan-davis/FallingSand/README.md

 # FallingSand
-## A falling-sand simulation/game written in C++ with using SDL2, Box2D, and ImGUI
+## A falling-sand simulation/game written in C++ using SDL2, Box2D, and ImGUI

 This is a work-in-progress project that implements a "falling-sand" cellular automata with the Box2D physics system.